Fires on the Plain (1959 film): Reception

 Dave Kehr of the Chicago Reader said: "No other film on the horrors of war has gone anywhere near as far as Kon Ichikawa's 1959 Japanese feature."
 John Monogahn of the Detroit Free Press compared it to Clint Eastwood's Letters from Iwo Jima.

 In response to the recent Criterion Collection release, Jamie S. Rich of DVD Talk review, had the following to say about it: "I wouldn't call Kon Ichikawa's Fires on the Plain – Criterion Collection an anti-war film so much as I'd call it a realist's war film.
 Rather than build his story around big explosions and the thrill of battle, Ichikawa instead brings the human drama front and center, directing his spotlight on a soldier who is left to his own devices when the guns stop blazing.
 He poses the question, 'When stranded on the bombed-out landscape after the fighting has calmed, what will those left behind do to survive?'
 It's bleak and it's chilling, and yet Fires on the Plain is also completely engrossing.
 It's the post-action picture as morality play, the journey of the individual recast with Dante-esque overtones.
 Ichikawa doesn't have to hit you over the head with a message because the story is so truthfully crafted, to state the message outright would be redundant.
 Once you've seen Fires on the Plain, the movie will get under your skin, and you'll find it impossible to forget."

+On the review aggregate site Rotten Tomatoes, the film had a 100% rating based on 20 reviews.